URF strives to improve the health conditions of children and adults in rural communities through various programs.

 Watch this video to hear women themselves tell their struggle to access health care at critical moments and the challenge for transportation to get to good clinics and hospitals far away from the villages.

-Essubi: Growing Up With Hope, Part 1 - About Child-Headed Families supported by URF - Documentary by students at College of St. Benedicts/St. John's University, MN.
+Essubi: Growing Up With Hope - About Child-Headed Families supported by URF - produced by students at College of St. Benedicts/St. John's University, MN.